Breeding Location:

 General

 Manx Shearwater: Small shearwater with brown-black upperparts and white underparts, underwings and undertail coverts.
-Black cap is darker than back.
+Black head is darker than back.
 Bill is dark.
 Wings are long, slim, and straight.
 Tail is short and pointed.
 Sexes are similar.

 Range and Habitat